CZ-NIC/knot/src/knot/modules/onlinesign/onlinesign.rst

   be predicted.
 This dissimilarity should not affect response validation, even with validators performing aggressive negative caching (:rfc:`8198`).

+* The module isn't compatible with the Offline KSK mode yet.

 .. rubric:: Recommendations:

 * Configure the module with an explicit signing policy which has the